janoleko/RTMBdist/README.md

 ## Example

-Let’s pretend we want to do numerical maximum likelihood estimation (MLE) for a gamma distribution that is parametrised in terms of mean and standard deviation, which is available in the `gamma2` family:
+Let’s pretend we want to do numerical maximum likelihood estimation (MLE) for a gamma distribution that is parameterised in terms of mean and standard deviation, which is available in the `gamma2` family:

 ``` r
 library(RTMBdist)